idmken/idmken.github.io/refs/idmrefs.md

 # Identity Management References

 Sources, articles or training to increase your IDM knowledge.
-I've read all articles or taken the taken and recommend it to others.
+I've read all articles or taken the training and recommend it to others.
 All links are external links.

+## In the Queue
+1. [ABAC on AWS Tutorial By: AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_attribute-based-access-control.html){:target="_blank"} #Want to try this out and see if you can do the same with tags on Azure.

 ## Articles